C++/CLI: Operator overloading

 Operator overloading works analogously to standard C++.
 Every * becomes a ^, every & becomes an %, but the rest of the syntax is unchanged, except for an important addition: for .NET classes, operator overloading is possible not only for classes themselves, but also for references to those classes.
 This feature is necessary to give a ref class the semantics for operator overloading expected from .NET ref classes.
 (In reverse, this also means that for .NET framework ref classes, reference operator overloading often is implicitly implemented in C++/CLI.)

-For example, comparing two distinct String references (String^) via the operator == will give true whenever the two strings are equal.
+For example, comparing two distinct string references (System::String^) via the operator == will give true whenever the two strings are equal.
 The operator overloading is static, however.
-Thus, casting to Object^ will remove the overloading semantics.
+Thus, casting to System::Object^ will remove the overloading semantics.